Minto, New South Wales: Sport and recreation

 The Minto Indoor Sports Centre is home to local basketball and netball teams.
 The Macarthur Heat plays in the New South Wales State Basketball League and uses the Centre as its home court.
 The Campbelltown District Netball Association, which is also based at the Centre, plays in the third division of the Netball NSW State League.

 Minto has a rugby league team, the Minto Cobras playing in the Western Suburbs District Junior Rugby League.
 The Cobras home ground is Townson Oval.
-They have produced a number of NRL players including Israel Folau, Michael Lett, Gray Vaine, Justin Brooker, John Skandalis, Ken McGuinness, Kevin McGuinness, Jarryd Hayne, Mickey Lopini, Lalea Paea, Krisnan Inu and Tim Lafai.
-Mickey Paea, a current Bulldogs forward, always gives up his extra time and helps out Minto Cobras.
-The club is proud of him for doing that because not many NRL players would give up spare time to go visit the clubs where they played their junior footy.
+They have produced a number of NRL players including Israel Folau, Michael Lett, Gray Vaine, Justin Brooker, John Skandalis, Ken McGuinness, Kevin McGuinness, Jarryd Hayne, and Krisnan Inu.